pxl-research/tai-mcp-memory/README.md

 ### Data Flow

 #### Storage Process

 1. Content is received via the `memory_store` method
 2. A unique ID is generated for the memory item
 3. Content and metadata are stored in SQLite
+4. **Summaries are generated and stored in SQLite and their embeddings in ChromaDB.**
-4. Text is embedded and stored in ChromaDB with reference to the SQLite record
+5. Text is embedded and stored in ChromaDB with reference to the SQLite record
-5. Topic information is updated in both databases
+6. Topic information is updated in both databases

 #### Retrieval Process

 1. Query is received via the `memory_retrieve` method
-2. ChromaDB performs semantic search to find relevant memory IDs
+2. **ChromaDB performs semantic search, prioritizing summary embeddings to find relevant memory IDs.**
-3. Full content is fetched from SQLite using the IDs
+3. Full content and/or summaries are fetched from SQLite using the IDs.
-4. Results are returned to the client
+4. Results are returned to the client, with options for full text, summary, or both.

 ## Advanced Usage